Neurofeedback as ADHD therapy

 Prism EFP Neurofeedback is specifically designed to improve emotional dysregulation (ED) by downregulating amygdala activity.

-A pilot study of 9 adults with ADHD showed a reduction in the total number of DSM ADHD symptoms by about two-thirds after ten to fifteen sessions over five to eight weeks at the end of treatment, and improvement was observed in all other clinical measures.49
+A pilot study of 9 adults with ADHD showed a reduction in total DSM ADHD symptoms by about two-thirds after ten to fifteen sessions over five to eight weeks at the end of treatment, and improvement observed in all other clinical measures.52

 5. Effectiveness of neurofeedback